Schaumburg Municipal Helistop

+In 2022, Braziliain aircraft manufacturer Embraer proposed using the Schaumburg Municipal Helistop as a base to perform proving runs on its Eve eVTOL aircraft.
+Embraer's goal was to prove what air taxi service can look like.

+Facilities and aircraft

 The facility has one landing area, designated H1, whose dimensions are 25 x 25 ft (8 x 8 m).
 The heliport also has a 12 ft x 25 ft parking area.
 The landing area is protected by a 100 f 115 ft perimeter.

 For the 12-month period ending May 31, 2021, the airport has 67 aircraft operations per month, or about 800 per year.
 It consists entirely of transient general aviation.
 For that same time period, no aircraft are based at the heliport.